christex-foundation/progression-framework/frameworks/hr.md

     content:
       - level: 1
         criteria:
-          - 'Understands people risk and conduct policies and procedures and follows them.
-Identifies risks related to own areas and shares risks with their manager.
-Writes documentation for changes and produces quality how-tos.'
+          - 'Writes documentation for changes and produces quality how-tos.'
           - 'Approaches their role with empathy and fairness, understanding that fair does not always mean equal.
-Treats every Monzonaut with respect and kindness.'
+Treats every person with respect and kindness.'
-          - 'Follows all guidance outlined in our Code of Conduct and other People policies.'
+          - 'Follows all guidance outlined in our Code of Conduct (TBC) and other People policies.'
           - "Thinks about what they need and expect from their manager and gives feedback to their manager on what's going well and what they could do better."
       - level: 2
         criteria:
           - 'Applies and follows governance principles.
 Communicates and escalates risks related to their own projects and business area.
 Works with other employees to help them analyse and address risks in their area.
 Updates procedures and policies.'
-          - 'Understands the importance of work-life harmony and acts as a role model for this.
-Is a driven and committed Monzonaut, understanding that sprints are sometimes neccessary but not a way of life.'
+          - 'Understands the importance of work-life harmony and acts as a role model for this.'
-          - 'Leads by example, in line with Christex Foundation culture outlined in our Code of Conduct and other People policies.'
+          - 'Leads by example, in line with Christex Foundation culture outlined in our Code of Conduct (TBC) and other People policies.'
           - 'Knows what they need from their manager and shares personal insight on how their manager can work best with them.
 Gives their manager constructive feedback.
 May be working towards managing someone else.'
       - level: 3
         criteria:
-          - 'Is an expert in risk and compliance issues related to their role.
-Takes ownership for training others in risk & compliance as relevant to their role.
-Has a strong cultural understanding, and makes decisions based on cultural awareness that compliments legislation and Christex Foundation policy.
+          - 'Has a strong cultural understanding, and makes decisions based on cultural awareness that compliments legislation and Christex Foundation policy.
 Promptly and effectively deals with unforeseen risks/events as they arise and proactively shares the learnings.
 Creates new policies and procedures where needed.'
           - 'Supports their peers and team to achieve work-life harmony.
 Sets realistic expectations for healthy working practices and leads by example.
 Role models treating others with respect.'
           - 'Acts as a role model for the People team and offers guidance and support to all employees.'
           - 'Understands their role as an emerging leader and guides and supports other employees.
 May manage one or more employees in their squad or discipline.'